Yicheng-Lu-llll/flyte-dev-setup-guide/README.md

 #### 3. [Optional] Access the Minio console via http://localhost:30080/minio/login.
 The default Username is `minio` and the default Password is `miniostorage`.
 You might need to look at input.pb, output.pb or deck.html, etc in Minio when you are developing.

-#### 4. Run all backends(flyteidl, flyteadmin, flyteplugins, flytepropeller) and HTTP Server in a single binary
+#### 4. Run all backends(flyteidl, flyteadmin, flyteplugins, flytepropeller) and HTTP Server in a single binary.
 ```shell
 # Step1: Download flyte repo
 git clone https://github.com/flyteorg/flyte.git